-"(2) any contract with a nonprofit entity that provides research and development and related products
+"(2) any contract with a nonprofit entity that provides research and development and related products or services to the Department of Defense.

 "(i) EFFECTIVE DATE.-The amendments made by subsections (a) and (b) [see Tables for classification] shall take effect 180 days after the date of enactment of this Act [Oct.
 5, 1999], and shall apply with respect to-